 Water-borne diseases and health hazards in the environment are primarily due to the improper management of water resources.
 Proper management of water resources is the most important step everyone should take, to lead to a cleaner and healthier environment.

-In order to prevent the spread of water-borne diseases and its harmful effects, people should take adequate precautions without any delay.
+In order to prevent the spread of water-borne diseases and other harmful effects of drinking polluted water, people should take adequate precautions without any delay.
 The water supply should be properly checked and necessary steps should be taken to disinfect it.
 The water supply across the city should be regularly checked for leaks and cracks.
 At home, the water should be filtered, or purified using the water purifiers to ensure that it is free from impurities.

 What should I know before buying a Water Purifier?